preetp87/Online-Shopping-Website/README.md

 Password: password

 As admin you can generate an inventory sheet to see how many units you have remaining and what revenue you have made.
+You can also create an listing to upload to the site.
+Please ensure size of image of item is small (300x300 max).
 As customer you can view listings made by the admin and can (fake)buy those listings.